 ↠ Look out for vicuñas and Andean foxes, especially if you come a little later.
 Once most people have left the animals come down into the valley to scavenge for leftover breakfast.
 They aren’t afraid to come too close so keep your eyes peeled.

 ↠ If you can, rent a 4×4 or a car with a higher clearance.
-You don’t need one but the road isn’t paved for the most part and it will be more comfortable.
+You don’t need one for this part of the trip but it’s helpful when exploring other parts of the Atacama desert.
+The road isn’t paved for the most part and it will be more comfortable.

 THINGS TO DO AND SEE